Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 Choosing Your Seat:

 - Book a window seat if possible.
-This gives your pet the view while keeping the aisle clear.
+This gives your pet a view while keeping the aisle clear.

 - Choose a seat near the end of the car, away from the cafe car and bathroom, for a quieter ride.

-- If the train is not full, ask the conductor if you can have both seats in a row for extra space.
+- If the train is not full, ask the conductor if you can occupy both seats in a row for extra space.

 At the Station:

-- Arrive at least 30 minutes early to check in your pet and handle any paperwork.
+- Arrive at least 30 minutes early to check in your pet.

 - Most Amtrak stations do not have pet relief areas.
-Walk your pet outside the station before boarding.
+Walk your pet outside before boarding.

 - Keep your pet in the carrier in the station.
-While stations can be stimulating, keeping them enclosed reduces stress.
+While stations can be stimulating, staying enclosed reduces stress.

 On the Train: